strapi/strapi/README.md

 <br>

-Strapi is a free and open-source framework with headless CMS capabilities for delivering your content anywhere you need.
+Strapi is a free and open-source headless CMS delivering your content anywhere you need.

 - **Keep control over your data**.
 With Strapi, you know where your data is stored and you keep full control at any time.
 - **Self hosted**.
 You can host and scale Strapi project the way you want.
 You can choose any hosting platform you want: AWS, Netlify, Heroku at VPS or a dedicated server.
 You can scale as you grow, 100% independently.